eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 When parsing JSX code like `<a>foo</a>`, the default parser will now give the `foo` AST node the `JSXText` type, rather than the `Literal` type.
 This makes the AST compliant with a recent update to the JSX spec.

 **To address:** If you have written a custom rule that relies on text nodes in JSX elements having the `Literal` type, you should update it to also work with nodes that have the `JSXText` type.

+## <a name="spread-operators"></a> When using the default parser, spread operators now have type `SpreadElement`

+Previously, when parsing JS code like `const foo = {...data}` with the `experimentalObjectRestSpread` option enabled the default parser would set the `...data` AST node the `ExperimentalSpreadProperty` type.

+In ESLint v5, the default parser will now always give the `...data` AST node the `SpreadElement` type, even if the [now deprecated]](#experimental-object-rest-spread) `experimentalObjectRestSpread` option was enabled.
+This makes the AST compliant with the current ESTree spec.

+**To address:** If you have written a custom rule that relies on spread operators having the `ExperimentalSpreadProperty` type, you should update it to also work with spread operators that have the `SpreadElement` type.

+## <a name="rest-operators"></a> When using the default parser, rest operators now have type `RestElement`

+Previously, when parsing JS code like `const {foo, ...rest} = data` with the `experimentalObjectRestSpread` option enabled the default parser would set the `...data` AST node the `ExperimentalRestProperty` type.

+In ESLint v5, the default parser will now always give the `...data` AST node the `RestElement` type, even if the [now deprecated]](#experimental-object-rest-spread) `experimentalObjectRestSpread` option was enabled.
+This makes the AST compliant with the current ESTree spec.

+**To address:** If you have written a custom rule that relies on rest operators having the `ExperimentalRestProperty` type, you should update it to also work with rest operators that have the `RestElement` type.

 ## <a name="context-get-scope"></a> The `context.getScope()` method now returns more proper scopes